jhoerr/cloudmesh-manual/docs-source/source/configuration/configuration.rst

 Configuration
 =============

-The Configuration of cloudmesh is controled with a yaml file that is placed in ``~/.clloudmesh/cloudmesh4.yaml``.
+The Configuration of cloudmesh is controlled with a yaml file that is placed in ``~/.cloudmesh/cloudmesh4.yaml``.
 It is created automatically from the template located at

 -  https://github.com/cloudmesh/cloudmesh-cloud/blob/master/cloudmesh/etc/cloudmesh4.yaml